sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_1.rst

 At this point, we have our observed frequencies *O* and a collection of probabilities *P* corresponding to the null hypothesis that we want to test.
 What we now want to do is construct a test of the null hypothesis.
-As always, if we want to test H\ :sub:`0` against H\ :sub:`1`, we are going to need a test statistic.
+As always, if we want to test *H*\ :sub:`0` against *H*\ :sub:`1`, we are going to need a test statistic.
 The basic trick that a goodness-of-fit test uses is to construct a test statistic that measures how “close” the data are to the null hypothesis.
 If the data do not resemble what you would “expect” to see if the null hypothesis were true, then it probably is not true.
 Okay, if the null hypothesis were true, what would we expect to see?
 Or, to use the correct terminology, what are the **expected frequencies**.
-There are *N* = 200 observations, and (if the null is true) the probability of any one of them choosing a heart is *P*\ :sub:`3` =
-\0.25, so I guess we are expecting 200 · 0.25 = 50 hearts, right?
-Or, more
-specifically, if we let *E*\ :sub:`i` refer to “the number of category *i* responses that we are expecting if the null is true”, then:
+There are *N* = 200 observations, and (if *H*\ :sub:`0` is true) the probability of any one of them choosing a heart is *P*\ :sub:`3` = \0.25, so I guess we are expecting 200 · 0.25 = 50 hearts, right?
+Or, more specifically, if we let *E*\ :sub:`i` refer to “the number of category *i* responses that we are expecting if *H*\ :sub:`0` is true”, then:

 *E*\ :sub:`i` = *N* · *P*\ :sub:`i`